Families of Invariant Divisors on Rational Complexity-One T-Varieties: -Deformations

-The map $\pi$ is in fact a torus equivariant morphism corresponding to the triple $(\pr,F,0)$, where $\pr:Y\times S\to S$ is the projection and $F:N\to 0$ is the zero map, see \cite{suess09}.
-Since $\pr$ is proper and all slices of $\Xi^\tot$ cover $N_\QQ$, the properness of $\pi$ follows from theorem 7.1 of \cite{suess09}. \end{proof}
+The claim regarding properness uses a relative version of the evaluation criterion of \cite[Section 7]{altmann:08a}; this is described in \cite[Theorem 46]{tsurvey}.
+Using the notation from \cite{tsurvey}, the map $\pi$ is in fact a torus equivariant morphism corresponding to the triple $(\pr,F,0)$, where $\pr:Y\times \base\to \base$ is the projection and $F:N\to 0$ is the zero map.
+Since $\pr$ is proper, $\pi$ is proper if and only if each weighted slice of $\dfan^\tot$ is a complete polyhedral subdivision.
+By the above discussion, this is the case exactly when $\dfan$ is complete. \end{proof}

-\begin{remark}It was shown in \cite{ilten09b} that if $X_0=X(\Xi)$ is smooth, complete, and toric, the set of all one-parameter homogeneous deformations of $X_0$ span the space of infinitesimal deformations of $X_0$. \end{remark}